East End Brewing Company

 East End Brewing Company is a Pittsburgh brewery.
 According to the Pittsburgh Post-Gazette, it is a "force in the local beer market."

 Owner Scott Smith founded the brewery after quitting his job with a consumer products company.
 The brewery started selling beer in December 2004.

 The brewery was originally located in a 4000 sqft brewery in the Homewood neighborhood of Pittsburgh's East End.
 In 2011, the company began pursuing a move to a 17,000-square-foot building in the nearby Larimer neighborhood, and completed that move in November of 2012.
 In order to finance the move, Smith sold $1,000 vouchers to customers/investors, which will be redeemable for future beer, merchandise and special access to new brews.
 The move was completed in November 2012.
 The new location will allow production to increase from 2,500 barrels brewed per year to 5,000 barrels.

 In 2008, it sold 700 barrels; in 2010 it sold 1,800 barrels of beer.
 Sales are primarily done through growlers and kegs sold to local bars.
 In 2010, sales were expanded to the Pittsburgh Public Market in the Strip District.

 As of 2010, there were 28 varieties of beer.
 Big Hop is the flagship beer.
 Specialty beer varieties include Big Hop Harvest Ale, and Gratitude barleywine.
 Smith delivered the bike-themed beer Pedal Pale Ale via bike trailer.
 Smith commemorated the enactment of a smoking ban within Allegheny County with "Smokestack" smoked porter.

 The brewery is closely associated with Pittsburgh.
 The Pittsburgh Post-Gazette cited East End Brewing as an example of Pittsburgh's superior beer culture compared to Philadelphia's.
 Demand for East End beer spiked after the Pittsburgh Steelers won Super Bowl XLIII.

 In 2012, Pittsburgh Magazine named it one of the best breweries in Pittsburgh.
 It is among the most popular Pittsburgh businesses on Twitter.

+April of 2023 brought East End's first satellite location: a taproom in the Mt.
+Lebanon suburb of Pittsburgh.